-Through an initiative called Project HELPSM, WMU® identifies a social and moral issue and ties in national projects that help lead the church to address it.
+Through an initiative called Project HELPSM, WMU® identifies a critical issue and ties in national projects that help lead the church to address it.
 Since the launch of Project HELP in 1994–1995, WMU has focused on a variety of universal problems over the years ranging from hunger and poverty to HIV/AIDS and racial injustice.
 With each issue, we seek to raise the level of awareness and provide practical approaches anyone can implement to open the door for meeting needs and sharing the gospel.

 During the years 2010–2014, we will explore a condition of the human spirit that has been around for ages—the misuse of our relationships with other people.